UsmanShaikh24/Ml-Assignment/README.md

 ## Acknowledgements

 I would like to acknowledge my professors and peers for their guidance and support in completing these assignments.
-Special thanks to [Your College/Institution] for providing valuable resources and learning opportunities.
+Special thanks to **Anuradha Yenkikar Mam** And **Vishwakarma Institute of Information Technology (VIIT)** for providing valuable resources and learning opportunities.

 ---